assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

     ClientSigKey
     Signature2                   ---E(M4)--->

-    AppMessage                   <--E(App)-->          AppMessage
+    AppPacket                    <--E(AppPacket)-->     AppPacket

         Figure: Salt Channel messages.
 "E()" is used to indicate that a message is encrypted and authenticated.
 Header and Time fields are not included in the figure.
 They are included in every message.

-Later section will describe these messages in detail.
+Later sections will describe these messages in detail.